chaps-io/access-granted/README.md

 This role will allow everyone (since we didn't supply a matcher) to read and create posts.

-But now we want to let admins delete those posts (for example spam posts).
+But now we want to let admins delete those posts.
-In this case we create a new role above the `:member` to add more permissions for the admin:
+In this case we can create a new role above the `:member` to add more permissions for the admin:

 ```ruby
 role :admin, { is_admin: true } do